AdobeDocs/experience-manager-65.de-DE/help/forms/using/publish-your-adaptive-form.md

 ---
-title: '"Tutorial: Veröffentlichen des adaptiven Formulars"'
+title: '"Tutorial: Publish your adaptive form"'
-seo-title: '"Tutorial: Veröffentlichen des adaptiven Formulars"'
+seo-title: '"Tutorial: Publish your adaptive form"'
-description: Veröffentlichen des adaptiven Formulars als AEM-Seite, Einbetten des Formulars in eine AEM Sites-Seite oder Einbetten des adaptiven Formulars in eine externe Webseite
+description: Publish the adaptive form as an AEM page, embed the form to an AEM Sites page, or embed the adaptive form in an external webpage
-seo-description: Veröffentlichen des adaptiven Formulars als AEM-Seite, Einbetten des Formulars in eine AEM Sites-Seite oder Einbetten des adaptiven Formulars in eine externe Webseite
+seo-description: Publish the adaptive form as an AEM page, embed the form to an AEM Sites page, or embed the adaptive form in an external webpage
 uuid: 1b164376-e61a-40aa-9f16-c79d24a72e20
 contentOwner: khsingh
 topic-tags: introduction
 discoiquuid: e24dbd0e-4481-4f9d-9570-3a4046b3ef35
 docset: aem65
 translation-type: tm+mt
-source-git-commit: bd70508b361ac8b62ebc0344538a18369a075f3e
+source-git-commit: 1a816672b3e97346f5a7a984fcb4dc0df1a5b0da
 workflow-type: tm+mt
-source-wordcount: '989'
+source-wordcount: '966'
-ht-degree: 8%
+ht-degree: 9%

 ---